GrammaTech/functional-trees/README.md

 meaning that the object never changes, it instead means that the object can only ever go upward in a lattice ordered by boundness of slots.

+There is one exception to this definition of immutability: fingers.
+As shown by our first `node` example, the `finger` slot is initially set to `nil` when a node is created, and should only be set by the `ft:populate-fingers` function (see below).
+Thus, a more accurate version of our definition of immutability would replace "unbound" with "`nil`" in the case of the `finger` slot.

 The reason we don't have referential transparency is that each newly created `node` has a unique serial number: